 What is creatine?

 Creatine can naturally be found in muscle cells.
 It helps your muscles to produce energy in high-intensity exercises such as weight lifting.
-It’s a popular supplement among athletes and bodybuilders, as it has shown to have a positive effect on muscle gains and strength.
+It’s a popular supplement among athletes and bodybuilders, as it has been shown to have a positive effect on muscle gains and strength.

 Your body is able to produce creatine itself but things such as meat, exercise, muscle mass, and hormone levels will have an impact on the creatine stores.